 Information known as Patient Safety Work Product (PSWP) is developed by providers and AHRQ-listed Patient Safety Organizations (PSOs).
 This information is submitted by PSOs to the Patient Safety Organization Privacy Protection Center (PSOPPC) using the AHRQ Common Formats for Event Reporting, which is a standardized reporting format using common language and definitions.
 The AHRQ Common Formats for Event Reporting can be used to report patient safety concerns, a term that includes patient safety incidents, near misses (close calls), and unsafe conditions.
 The PSOPPC ensures the Common Formats data are non-identifiable before transmittal to the NPSD for aggregation and analysis.
 The data are reflected in the NPSD Dashboards and Chartbook.
 In addition, some of this information also appears in AHRQ’s National Quality and Disparities Report.

 Because the NPSD contains a large volume of standardized, non-identifiable patient safety data from multiple sources across the country, it is a unique and valuable resource for research and learning about how to improve patient safety and prevent patient harm.

 Common Formats and Data Non-identification Are Keys to NPSD Data Reporting

-Common Formats data voluntarily submitted to the PSOPPC are rendered non-identifiable by a data non-identification protocol to protect the confidentiality of not only the patient, but also the involved providers and reporters of patient safety concerns.
-The data are then transmitted to the NPSD for aggregation and analysis of data for the NPSD Dashboards and Chartbook.
+Common Formats data voluntarily submitted to the PSOPPC are rendered non-identifiable by a data non-identification protocol to protect the confidentiality of not only the patient, but also the involved providers and reporters.
+The data are then transmitted to the NPSD for aggregation and analysis and are reflected in the NPSD Dashboards and Chartbook.

 NPSD Data Are Unique